-The Great Ocean Road is one of Australia’s most iconic road trips and although famous for it’s incredible coastline, dotted with world-renowned surf spots and small coastal towns, nestled away from the water is mountain ranges, covered in forests.
+The Great Ocean Road is one of Australia’s most iconic road trips and although famous for its incredible coastline dotted with world-renowned surf spots and small coastal towns, nestled away from the water are mountain ranges covered in forests.

 - Camping in the middle of a forest

 - Feeling lost amongst the rainforest

 For us, as soon as the uni holidays rolled around we were in the car and off.
 Spending a week travelling from Adelaide towards adventure, the Great Ocean Road and in particular Beech Forest.
 Camping in the Beauchamp Falls campground we were able to spend the night fireside nestled at the bottom of the towering forest.
 In the morning we were a short walk away from the falls and able to take in its beauty at sunrise.